Coxeter combinatorics and spherical Schubert geometry: The general linear group

 What is the general classification of these partitions?
 In M.~Develin-J.~Martin-V.~Reiner's \cite{ReinerDing}, the associated $X_w$ are called \emph{Ding's Schubert varieties} (in reference to K.~Ding's \cite{Ding}).
-Hence we are asking which of Ding's Schubert varieties are $L_I$-spherical? \end{example}
+Hence we are asking which of Ding's Schubert varieties are $L_{J(w)}$-spherical (and more generally, one can ask which of these Schubert varieties are $L_I$-spherical). \end{example}

 We expect that Schubert varieties $X_w$ are rarely $L_{J(w)}$-spherical.
 Theorem~\ref{thm:bigrassmannian} gives some concrete indication of this assertion.
 In view of Conjecture~\ref{conj:MainA}, we believe the following enumerative assertion is true: